drphilmarshall/HumVI/README.md

 * Anupreeta More (IPMU)
 * Hugo Buddelmeijer (Kapteyn)

 This software is distributed under the MIT license - you can do whatever you like with it, but don't blame us!
-If you use HumVI in your research, please cite [this paper](https://github.com/drphilmarshall/SpaceWarps/raw/master/doc/sw-system.pdf) as (Marshall et al, in preparation).
+If you use HumVI in your research, please cite [this paper](http://arxiv.org/abs/1504.06148) as (Marshall et al 2015).
 If you are interested in the further development of HumVI, please [get in touch via the issues](https://github.com/drphilmarshall/HumVI/issues).
 Thanks!

 ## Usage